OpenPrinting/openprinting.github.io/CONTRIBUTING.md

 ## How to contribute

 Help from community is necessary to make any opensource project great.
 We want to keep it as easy as possible for community to contribute changes.
-There are a few guidlines that we need to follow so that it is easy for others to understand and change the codebase.
+There are a few guidelines that we need to follow so that it is easy for others to understand and change the codebase.

 ### Getting Started
 * Setup jekyll environment.
 You can follow [this link](https://jekyllrb.com/docs/).